 Or Seminar in Health, Science and the Media

 2. Six hours of directed electives, depending on the student’s interests.
 Some potential topics include concepts of health promotion, health education, health literacy and risk communication.

 3. A three-hour practicum or project.
 Some examples include appointments with local health agencies or an active research project.

 Students will be evaluated on a combination of factors:

 - Performance on the GRE

-- Resumé describing previous professional experience, especially if it’s in health communication.
+- Resumé describing previous professional experience, especially if it is in health communication.

 - Three letters of recommendation

-If you aren’t already studying for a graduate degree, you can enroll as a stand-alone program.
+If you are not already studying for a graduate degree, you can enroll as a stand-alone program.